David A. Hopkins

 About David

-Hopkins' research concerns American elections and party politics; especially the ways that political institutions intermediate between the preferences of voters and the behavior of elites.
-He is the author of Red Fighting Blue: How Geography and Electoral Rules Polarize American Politics and the co-author (with Matt Grossmann) of Asymmetric Politics: Ideological Republicans and Group Interest Democrats; winner of the American Political Science Association’s Leon Epstein Outstanding Book Award.
-His analysis has appeared in the New York Times; Washington Post; and Vox; and he serves as co-editor of the research journal The Forum.
+Hopkins' research concerns American elections and party politics, especially the ways that political institutions intermediate between the preferences of voters and the behavior of political leaders.
+He is the author or co-author of four books on American politics, most recently Polarized by Degrees: How the Diploma Divide and the Culture War Transformed American Politics (with Matt Grossmann).
+His analysis has appeared in the New York Times, Washington Post, Vox, and Bloomberg Opinion, and he served as co-editor of the research journal The Forum between 2019 and 2024.

 Contributions